 - Live preview.
-The live preview option allows web developers to preview the changes as they build their WordPress website.
+The live preview option lets web developers preview the changes as they build their WordPress website.

 - Pre-installed templates.
 Themify offers a wide range of templates, starter themes, and pre-designed page layouts for developers to use as they are, or extend upon.

 - Shortcode integration.
-Web developers can leverage any of the Themify shortcodes or 3rd-party shortcodes to extend the theme’s functionality or add design elements to the pages.
+Web developers can leverage the Themify shortcodes or 3rd-party shortcodes to extend the theme’s functionality or add design elements to the pages.

 - Fully responsive design.
 Themify boasts a fully responsive and optimized design for varying device screen sizes.

-The Themify framework is one of the easiest WordPress theme frameworks to get started with.
+The Themify framework is one of the easiest WordPress theme frameworks to start with.
 Its live preview functionality makes it simple to use and saves you a lot of time and effort.